How to Manage Large-Scale Art Projects (Step-by-Step)

 1.2: Scope Management

 a.
-Clarity and Focus: A clear goal helps manage the project's boundaries by limiting distractions and scope creep.
-By maintaining focus on the defined scope, the project team can prioritise tasks, allocate resources efficiently, and stay aligned with the original vision.
+Clarity and Focus: A clear goal helps manage the project's boundaries by limiting distractions and avoiding scope creep.
+By maintaining focus on the defined project scope, the project team can prioritise tasks, allocate resources efficiently, and stay aligned with the original vision.

 c.
-Expectation Management: Clearly defined scopes help manage the expectations of clients, stakeholders, and team members.
+Expectation Management: Clearly defined project scopes help manage the expectations of clients, stakeholders, and team members.
 Everyone involved knows what to expect in terms of deliverables, timelines, and outcomes.
-While this helps with making it easier to fulfil the needs of stakeholders, it also holds you and your team accountable.
+While this helps with making it easier to fulfil the needs of key stakeholders, it also holds you and your team accountable.

 1.3: Documentation Checklist